-CO3 Learn the enthalpy of formation, neutralization, solution, reaction, bond dissociation enthalpy, kirchhoff's law and solve various numerical problems related to the topic.
-CO4 Learn about the second and third law of thermodynamics, Carnot cycle, concept of entropy and free energy and numerical problems associated with these concepts.
-CO5 Understand the chemical equilibrium and phase equilibrium.
+of ideal gases.
+They will also solve various numerical problems related to these topics. СОЗ Students will also learn the enthalpy of formation, neutralization, solution, reaction, bond dissociation enthalpy, kirchhoff's law and will do the various numerical problems related to the topic.
+CO4 Students will learn about the second and third law of thermodynamics.
+Carnot cycle, concept of entropy and free energy and numerical problems associated with these concepts.
+CO5 Students will also learn about the chemical equilibrium and phase equilibrium.
 They will learn to draw and explain the phase diagrams of one and two component systems, ideal mixtures and non ideal mixtures in detail with examples.

 B. Sc.
-(Medical & Non-Medical) CHEMISTRY Semester-III PRACTICAL
+(Medical & Non-Medical) CHEMISTRY Semester-III CHE 231P PRACTICAL

-- I. Examiner will set two questions first based upon Crystallization and second based upon Physical Chemistry - II.
-Students will be asked to complete write up of both practical within first 20 minutes on the first sheet provided. - III.
+I. Examiner will set two questions first based upon Crystallization and second based upon Physical Chemistry

+II.
+Students will be asked to complete write up of both practical within first 20 minutes on the first sheet provided.

+III.
 On the second sheet provided after 20 minutes, students will perform and note the record on second sheet during the conduct of practical exam